-- Editing blog posts in WordPress
+- Creating new posts in WordPress

-- How to use the WordPress inline editor (Quick Edit function)
+- How to use WordPress Quick Edit

-Depending on how many posts your site’s settings is set up to display on your blog page, newer posts get added to the top of the blog posts page and older posts get pushed further down the page.
+Depending on how many posts your site is set up to display on your blog page, when newer blog posts are published, older posts will appear down the page.